OFFIS-DAI/mango/docs/source/tutorial.rst

 ***************

 This tutorial gives an overview of the basic functions of mango agents and containers.
-It consists of four parts building a scenario of two PV plants, operated by an their respective agents being directed by a remote controller.
+It consists of four parts building a scenario of two PV plants, operated by their respective agents being directed by a remote controller.

 Each part comes with a standalone executable file.
 Subsequent parts either extend the functionality or simplify